This post may contain affiliate links. Please read my disclosure policy.

 Native to North Africa, the Barbary Sheep use their horns in dramatic head-butting clashes with the winner earning mating rights to all the females in the group.

-The Eastern or Mountain Bongo is a species of antelope found in one remote region of central Kenya.
+Found in a remote region of central Kenya you may find the Eastern or Mountain Bongo, a species of antelope.
 As part of Taronga’s breeding program, they welcomed the first calf in April 2012.

-There is a beautiful section of the zoo named the Blue Mountains Bushwalk.
-There are many species of birds in the lush, thick natural setting.
+The Blue Mountains Bushwalk is a beautiful section of the zoo with many species of birds in the lush, thick natural setting.
 Don’t miss this lovely habitat!

 There are many, many more animals, birds, and reptiles not even mentioned here in this post.